apprunjs/apprun-docs/docs/cli-in-console.md

 # Conclusion

 Developers like CLI.
-CLI in the console helps get runtime events and messages hard for the traditional CLI in the terminal.
-The AppRun CLI in the console even extended the CLI beyond watching the data to generate tests.
+Dev Tools helps get runtime events and messages hard for the traditional CLI in the terminal.
+The AppRun Dev Tools can watch the components and events, and can generate tests.
 Thus, it increases the development productivity for debugging and testing.